ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 • Forgetting instructions or daily tasks

-• Difficulty staying organized with books and assignments
+• Trouble staying organized with books and assignments

 ADHD vs Normal Behavior in Children